-- 1. All Mobility and Hearing and Sight-Impaired Units must have a wireless or hard-wired emergency alert system installed, including a pull cord located in every bedroom and bathroom that either triggers an audible and visual notification outside of the dwelling unit or notifies the staff and 911 during work hours, and 911 after work hours. - 2.
+- All Mobility and Hearing and Sight-Impaired Units must have a wireless or hard-wired emergency alert system installed, including a pull cord located in every bedroom and bathroom that either triggers an audible and visual notification outside of the dwelling unit or notifies the staff and 911 during work hours, and 911 after work hours.
+All call for aid devices must be installed beside or below ceiling light switches in bedrooms and bathrooms. - 2.
 If a building fire alarm system is required, the hearing and sight-impaired units are undesignated, and the required equipment is not installed, then all units must be wired into the building fire alarm system.